staceybeck/teambrainiac/README.md

     └── source/
     |    ├── streamlit/
     |    |    └──                                    <- Contains landing_page.py app
-    |    ├── helper/
-    |    |    └──                                    <- Contains modules and Jupyter Notebooks from early project exploration
     |    |__ SingleSubjectSVM_Norm_CV.ipynb          <- Contains modules to test normalization strategies (no normalization, percent signal change,z
     |    |                                              normalization) and to run a cv search on best strategy once chosen.
     |    |__ BuildSingleSubjectSVM_Models.ipynb      <- Contains modules to run single subject SVM model.
 Output can be used inline or saved for future